blynkkk/blueprints/WioTerminal Edgent/README.md

 7. Select the network your device will use and click **Continue**
 8. Your device is connected now!
 Click **Finish** to open your device.
 You also will see your device in the Blynk Console

-_Check the **Troubleshooting** section at the end of this tutorial if you have issues uploading the firmware_
+_Check the **Troubleshooting** section at the end of this tutorial if you have issues uploading the firmware or connecting the device_

 ## 4. Try It Out!
 1. You should be able to see real-time data displayed on mobile and web dashboard Gauges